Abusers like Ahab & Jezebel use one another

 You begin to see something distressing in the church.
 Can it, might it, be an obsession with power, eerily like the Baal worship of old?
 Whatever do you do?

 At Mount Tabor, God told Deborah and Barak, “This is the day I will give you victory over your oppressors.”
-What deliverance is he giving into your hands today?
+The same Lord gives us strength to overcome, too!

 Would you pray with me “that, as the Bride of Christ, we will continue to learn to ‘walk in beauty’ with our fellow man and God." - Mark Charles